 One key way of getting in front of talented young people (possibly the future leaders of your company!) is by hosting an engaging event.
 To make your event successful, ensure you cover the following:

-• Accessibility – you want to make getting to your event as easy as possible – the more steps attendees have to take the less likely they’ll show up.
+You want to make getting to your event as easy as possible – the more steps attendees have to take the less likely they’ll show up.
 This means ideally hosting the event at a college or university campus, avoiding a complicated sign up process and hosting the event at a suitable time (avoid early mornings and evenings).

-• Incentive – to get students to turn up (especially those who may not have thought about a career in your industry), it’s advisable to provide incentives.
+To get students to turn up (especially those who may not have thought about a career in your industry), it’s advisable to provide incentives.
 Let’s face it – students love free stuff (who doesn’t) so if you’re running your event over lunch for example, make sure you’ve got those hot pizzas at the ready.
 Branded stationary equipment and goody bags are a tried and tested method, so try to be different and creative with it.
 Providing incentive shows you as a giving company – which is a positive for any potential employee.

 If you can’t host your own event, then think about sponsoring an event where your young target audience will be present.
 This way you can still provide your pitch and free insight (think printed information) plus some memorable incentives.

-2. Speak to their technology gripped side
+2. Speak to their technology gripped the side

-• Have a strong brand presence online.
 This isn’t just a case of tweeting your latest whitepaper – you need to make sure your online content speaks to the younger generation too.
 Think about utilising platforms like Youtube and Instagram to get your brand seen by a younger audience, posting content that makes them feel like they’d be part of something exciting.
 A good example could be a short ‘day in the life’ video of what it’s like to work at your company – showing the benefits of taking this career path.

 3. Offer flexibility